xuru/pyvisdk/sources/do/resource_pool_quick_stats.txt

     .. py:attribute:: overheadMemory

         The amount of memory resource (in MB) that will be used by a virtual machine above its guest memory requirements.
 This value is set if and only if a virtual machine is registered on a host that supports memory resource allocation features.
 For powered off VMs, this is the minimum overhead required to power on the VM on the registered host.
-For powered on VMs, this is the current overhead reservation, a value which is almost always larger than the minimum overhead, and which grows with time.
+For powered on VMs, this is the current overhead reservation, a value which is almost always larger than the minimum overhead, and which grows with time.See QueryMemoryOverheadEx

     .. py:attribute:: privateMemory